 This project will deliver direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) equipping farmers with the information and tools to be forewarned and proactively prepared.
 It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.

-The University of Melbourne (UOM) will conduct research to deliver an extreme event risk management framework for the dairy and southern red-meat industries.
+The University of Melbourne (UOM) is conducting research to deliver an extreme event risk management framework for the dairy and southern red-meat industries.
 This will be achieved through a structured process of consultation with an industry-specific reference group, who will:

 The schematic below summarises the full project structure.
 The UOM research delivery is focused on Modules 3 and 4.